 - Fines for not stopping can range up to $2,000, and a first offence will carry six demerit points.

 - A second conviction within five years will result in a fine of up to $4,000, plus six demerit points.
-You may also be jailed for up to six months.
+You may also face jail time for up to six months.

-- School-bus drivers, along with other witnesses, can report vehicles that have illegally passed a school bus.
-If your car is reported, you could be subject to fines (but no demerit points or jail time).
+- School-bus drivers, along with other witnesses, can report vehicles that illegally pass a school bus.
+If your car is reported, you can be subject to fines (but no demerit points or jail time).

 Ontario drivers are subject to strict laws around school zones and buses.
 Here are some general rules to keep in mind when driving:

-- On the road WITHOUT a median strip, drivers travelling in both directions must stop for a school bus stopped when both its upper red lights are flashing.
-When stopped, drivers travelling in the opposite direction are required to stop at what the driver considers a safe distance for students to cross the road
+- On the road WITHOUT a median strip, drivers travelling in both directions must stop for a school bus when both its upper red lights are flashing.
+At a stop, drivers travelling in the opposite direction are required to stop at what the driver considers a safe distance for students to cross the road.

-- Where there a road has a median strip, only vehicles following the bus are required to stop
+- When a road has a median strip, only vehicles following the bus are required to stop.

-- When stopping behind a bus, you must allow a minimum of 20 meters of space from the bus.
+- When stopping behind a bus, you must allow a minimum of 20 metres of space from the bus.

 - Drivers must stop for a school bus at any time, not just during school hours.